 Next, I make my red chili purée and stir 1 cup of it into my shredded pork.
 Then, I pour the purée into a bowl, cover it with plastic wrap, and place in the refrigerator.

-That night, I rinse my corn husks, place them in the sink or a large pot, and cover with warm water to soak overnight.
+That night, I rinse my corn husks, place them in the sink or a large pot, and cover them with warm water to soak overnight.

 Day 2